10th Grade Short Stories Resources

 Activity:

-Students can complete all three worksheets in each set as part of a packet, but I suggest using one each day.
+Students can complete all three worksheets in each set as part of a sub packet, but if you don't see them for a full block then assign only one page each day you're out (you'll get even more bang for your buck!)
 If you teach allusion, alliteration, idiom, or onomatopoeia, you can ask students to include those in Task 2 where they will be asked to continue the passage using a similar writing style.
 I have left some blanks on the checklist for this very purpose.

 ⭐️ LOOKING FOR RELATABLE READING ACTIVITIES FOR TEENS?